SamyDnx/go-cli-todo-app/README.md

 ./taskmanager mark-done 2
 ```

-## Contributing

-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Create a new Pull Request

 ## License

 This project is open-source and available under the MIT License.
 See the `LICENSE` file for more information.